-Distributed Data Parallel training on AMD GPU with ROCm#
+Distributed Data Parallel Training on AMD GPU with ROCm#

 With the increase in complexity and size of machine learning models, the demand for computational resources grows.
 Training on a single GPU can become a bottleneck for deep learning applications, especially with large datasets and models that are slow to train on a single GPU.
 Parallelized training addresses this challenge.
 Out of the various forms of parallelized training, this blog focuses on Distributed Data Parallel (DDP), a key feature in PyTorch that accelerates training across multiple GPUs and nodes.